-- Children need to know and understand the boundaries of acceptable behaviour. - Children, staff and parents are aware of the Traffic Light management system adopted in school - All staff should have high expectations of the children and make clear what is expected of them - Rules and responsibilities should be discussed within each class so that children have involvement in the process - Assemblies remind and reinforce the expectations of the Golden Rules
+- Children need to know and understand the boundaries of acceptable behaviour. - Staff should be consistent in their use of and application of 'Reminder', 'Warning' and 'Consequence'. - Children, staff and parents are aware of the Traffic Light management system adopted in school - All staff should have high expectations of the children and make clear what is expected of them - Rules and responsibilities should be discussed within each class so that children have involvement in the process - Assemblies remind and reinforce the expectations of the Golden, (School) Rules - Developing and increasing children's self-esteem and confidence so that they have the skills to manage their behaviour and take responsibility for the choices they make

-- Developing and increasing children's self-esteem and confidence so that they have the skills to manage their behaviour and take responsibility for the choices they make - Using the Zones of Regulation to identify any children who are at risk of not keeping the rules - The Headteacher has an important role in promoting high standards of children's behaviour and in encouraging positive relationships within the school community - All staff should be proactive in setting strategies to promote positive behaviour and be consistent in their approach - Staff need to assess frankly and objectively reasons for poor behaviour and address these needs accordingly. - Interventions need to be carefully judged by staff, using their knowledge of individuals to secure the desired change of behaviour. - It is recognised that the role of all staff, teaching, non- teaching and lunchtime supervisors is vital in achieving a whole school approach.
+- Using the Zones of Regulation to identify any children who are at risk of not keeping the rules - The Headteacher has an important role in promoting high standards of children's behaviour and in encouraging positive relationships within the school community - All staff should be proactive in setting strategies to promote positive behaviour and be consistent in their approach - Staff need to assess frankly and objectively reasons for poor behaviour and address these needs accordingly. - Interventions need to be carefully judged by staff, using their knowledge of individuals to secure the desired change of behaviour. - It is recognised that the role of all staff, teaching, non- teaching and lunchtime supervisors is vital in achieving a whole school approach.